LipeLacross/Rocketseat-Url-Shortener-Java-AWS/README_EN.md

    Configure and deploy the `CreateShortUrlLambda` and `RedirectShortUrlLambda` functions.

 3. Configure the API Gateway:
-   Create an API Gateway to manage endpoints:
+   Create an API Gateway to manage the endpoints:
     - Endpoint for short URL creation.
     - Endpoint for URL redirection.